 Glassie, Henry H. Passing the time in Ballymenone: culture and history of an Ulster community.
+Vol. Publications of the American Folklore Society.
 Philadelphia: University of Pennsylvania Press; 1982.

 Pocius, Gerald L. A place to belong: community order and everyday space in Calvert, Newfoundland.
 Montréal: McGill-Queen's University Press; 2000.